-NOTE HTML5 and PDF outputs are supported for eLearning, with a few differences.
+NOTE The main outputs for eLearning are HTML5 and PDF, with a few differences.
 The HTML5 output can include course interactivity, standard eLearning packages, and responsive content.
 Most of the eLearning elements apply to a PDF, but in a document the course is not interactive, and there is an option to show or hide answers to course questions.

-Flare provides technical communication capabilities for creating, managing, and delivering interactive eLearning courses.
-Technical writers, instructional designers, and training professionals across an organization can build a successful learning and development (L&D) program while leveraging features in Flare to collaborate innovative eLearning materials.
+Flare Desktop provides technical communication capabilities for creating, managing, and delivering interactive eLearning courses.
+Technical writers, instructional designers, and training professionals across an organization can build a successful learning and development (L&D) program while leveraging features in Flare Desktop to collaborate innovative eLearning materials.

-Because of Flare's single-sourcing, and topic-based authoring capabilities, you can quickly assemble and organize "chunks of training," according to course, topic, table of contents, or output.
-When using Flare as your eLearning authoring tool, you can create and publish content to any learning management system (LMS).
+Because of Flare Desktop's single-sourcing, and topic-based authoring capabilities, you can quickly assemble and organize "chunks of training," according to course, topic, table of contents, or output.
+When using Flare Desktop as your eLearning authoring tool, you can create and publish content to any learning management system (LMS).

+SAN DIEGO, CA

 Question 2

 Which of the following are not the motto for San Diego?
 (Select all that apply.)

-- "America's Finest City"
+"America's Finest City"

-- "You Can't Stop Progress"
+✓ "You Can't Stop Progress"

-- "Surf and Chill"
+Surf and Chill"

-← Previous

-Next →

-Page 10 of 10
+← Previous Next → Page 10 of 10